Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 Important Properties of Construction Materials

-Understanding material properties helps ensure safety and performance in construction projects.
+Understanding material properties is essential to ensure safety and performance in construction projects.

 • Compressive Strength: Ability to withstand heavy loads